Two words: step count.

 With a number of you owning a fitness tracker, we know that a lot of you are aware of your step count and may even have daily step goals.
-With plenty of us stuck at home right now, it can feel pretty impossible to get enough steps in.
+It can feel pretty impossible to get enough steps in sometimes.

 This week we’re looking at whether your step count really matters or whether it’s just a trend that’s stuck.

 A step count is one way to monitor fitness as reaching a number of steps each day shows that we’re moving.
 This is a good starting point for exercise and showing how active we are throughout the day.

 Aside from our initial thoughts on the benefits of simply moving, sometimes there are also monetary or materialistic benefits.
 These may be rewards with a health insurance provider or medals from competitions and virtual races.

 There are, of course, plenty of other ways to stay fit such as cycling or swimming — both of which don’t rely on steps, so just focusing on moving your body in a way that makes you happy will always positively impact your health.

 It’s generally thought that 10,000 steps are the optimal daily goal.